34-Year-Old Quarterback – Baltimore Ravens

 Matt Schaub Contract Information:

-Released by the Raiders in March of 2015.
+Signed a one-year deal with the Ravens in March of 2015.

 To instantly reveal our fantasy analysis of every player – including Matt Schaub – simply subscribe now.